PyDrocsid/cogs/general/custom_commands/documentation.md

 ### `add`

-The add command is used to create new custom commands.
+The `add` subcommand is used to create new custom commands.

 ```css
 .custom_commands [add|+] <name> <discohook_url> [public=True]